 - A 2009 ActKnowledge evaluation, conducted just after the NYC Department of Education began comparing individual schools’ progress with that of all city schools and with peer schools, found that Children’s Aid Society community schools averaged greater student achievement gains than other schools.
 It also found that the community schools had “far higher” attendance than peer schools, and that schools with on-site health centers tended to have higher attendance than those without centers.

 These multiple gains produce valuable public returns.
-A Finance Project Return-on-Investment study documented a 10.3:1 ratio at the elementary level and a 14.8:1 ratio at the intermediate school level., i.e., every dollar invested in elementary schools delivered over $10 in social value, and every dollar invested in middle schools delivered nearly $15 in social value.15
+A Finance Project Social-Return-on- Investment study documented a 10.3:1 ratio at the elementary level and a 14.8:1 ratio at the intermediate school level., i.e., every dollar invested in elementary schools delivered over $10 in social value, and every dollar invested in middle schools delivered nearly $15 in social value.
+18

-- Collaborative advocacy efforts with allies have led, among other things, to the establishment of the federal Full-Service Community Schools discretionary grants program, the 21st Century Community Learning Centers program, and the New York State Community Schools Grants program.
+- Collaborative advocacy efforts with allies have led, among other things, to the establishment of the federal Full-Service Community Schools discretionary grants program, the 21st Century Community Learning Centers program, and the New York State Community Schools grants and aid programs.

-- In November 2013, Children’s Aid won a $3 million federal Investing in Innovation (i3) grant from the U.S. Department of Education to create a Parent Leadership Institute in the South Bronx, modeled on its successful one in Washington Heights.16
+- In November 2013, Children’s Aid won a $3 million federal Investing in Innovation (i3) grant from the U.S. Department of Education to create a Parent Leadership Institute in the South Bronx, modeled on its successful one in Washington Heights.
+19

 - In February 2014, Children’s Aid Society President and CEO Richard Buery, Jr., was named deputy mayor for strategic policy initiatives.
-In that capacity, Buery leads New York City’s work to expand early childhood education, after-school programs, and community schools, and to establish a Children’s Cabinet, under Mayor Bill de Blasio.17
+In that capacity, Buery led New York City’s work to expand early childhood education, after-school programs, and community schools, and to establish a Children’s Cabinet, during Mayor Bill de Blasio’s first term.20

-- In June 2014, Mayor de Blasio announced an initial plan to honor one of his signature campaign promises—to expand by 100 the number of community schools in New York City.18 At that time, he announced $52 million in funding for the first 40 of them,19 and in August, three Children’s Aid Society community school leaders (two principals and one Children’s Aid staff member) were appointed to serve as members of the NYC Community Schools Advisory Board.
-As Children’s Aid announced in August,
+- In June 2014, Mayor de Blasio announced an initial plan to honor one of his signature campaign promises—to expand by 100 the number of community schools in New York City.21 At that time, he announced $52 million in funding for the first 40 of them,22 and in August, three Children’s Aid community school leaders (two principals and one Children’s Aid staff member) were appointed to serve as members of the NYC Community Schools Advisory Board.
+Jane Quinn, Children’s Aid’s Vice President for Community Schools, says that

 1. That body is now the NYC Department of Education.